Guidance & Definitions

 Objective: Ensuring workers maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), wherever possible, including arriving at and departing from work, while in work and when travelling between sites.

-• Where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between their staff.
-Mitigating actions include:
+Where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity can be redesigned to maintain a 2m distance or 1m+ with risk mitigations where 2m is not viable.

-- Further increasing the frequency of hand washing and surface cleaning.
+further increasing the frequency of hand washing and surface cleaning

-- Keeping the activity time involved as short as possible.
+keeping the activity time involved as short as possible

-- Using back-to-back or side-to-side working (rather than face-to-face) whenever possible.
+using back-to-back or side-to-side working (rather than face-to-face) whenever possible

-- Reducing the number of people each person has contact with by using ‘fixed teams or partnering’ (so each person works with only a few others).
+reducing the number of people each person has contact with by using ‘fixed teams or partnering’ (so each person works with only a few others)

 Objective: To maintain social distancing wherever possible, on arrival and departure and to ensure handwashing upon arrival.